Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 * Set the `ENVIRONMENT_TYPE` environment variable to the type of environment the cluster is, i.e. `t` for staging, `p` for production and `d` for anything else.
 * Run the following docker command

+NOTE:- `CLUSTER` here is the full cluster name including a suffix if there is one. e.g. staging-bach

 ```
 docker run \
     -e "AWS_ACCESS_KEY=$AWS_ACCESS_KEY" \